 - choose foods low in salt

-- consume only moderate amounts of sugars and foods containing added sugars
+- consume only moderate amounts of sugars and keep to guidelines on foods containing added or 'free' sugars

 Mornings can be chaotic and as a parent you can be pushed for time getting everyone ready for school as well as sitting down to eat breakfast.
 But the first meal of the day is very important for school age children and should not be missed.
 Studies have repeatedly shown that children who eat breakfast have far higher vitamin, mineral and fibre intakes and are better nourished, which helps them to focus in the classroom.